James-Durant/fisher-information/demo/README.md

 # Demonstration
-This directory is intended to provide a simplified interface for the simulation and FIM frameworks.
+This directory is intended to provide a simplified interface to the simulation and FIM frameworks.
 To apply the frameworks to your own experimental design problems, simply modify the example models in the given files:
 * [angle_choice.py](/demo/angle_choice.py) - Investigates how the FIM changes with first and second angle choices.
 * [contrast_choice.py](/demo/contrast_choice.py) - Investigates how the FIM changes with first and second contrast choices.